MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: MARCH: A Benchmark for Multi-Hop Ambiguous QA

-We introduce MIRAGE, a benchmark explicitly designed to jointly evaluate ambiguity resolution and multi-hop reasoning in question answering.
-We process ambiguous questions from MuSiQue through four stages to build MIRAGE: (1) Ambiguity detection and clarification, which relies on a full-agreement consensus from four distinct LLMs; (2) Interpretation-specific document collection, decomposition, and re-ranking; (3) Generation of short answers for each interpretation and a final integrated long answer; and (4) A multi-LLM filtering stage to verify the alignment and quality of the instances.
+We introduce MARCH, a benchmark designed to evaluate ambiguity resolution and multi-hop reasoning in question answering jointly.
+We process ambiguous questions from MuSiQue through four stages to build MARCH: (1) Ambiguity detection and clarification; (2) Document collection; (3) Generation of short answers for each interpretation and a long answer; and (4) Filtering, as in Figure~\ref{fig:dataset_generation}.